 The Salt Lake City fiscal year begins on July 1 ends on June 30.
 Annual certified financial reports are completed every year as of June 30 by an outside, independent CPA firm.
 This report includes financial statements, budgets, bonded debt, number of employees, sales, and other cost or benchmarking information.
 We also use a variety or performance standards to measure the health and strength of the Utilities.

-Our proposed 2020 Public Utilities Annual budget is now under Salt Lake City Council review, and can be found here:
+Our proposed 2022-2023 Public Utilities annual budget can be found here:

 Salt Lake City Public Utilities takes great care to base our utility rates on thorough studies.

 In order to provide our customers fair and financially sound rates for the services they receive, Salt Lake City Public Utilities initiates a full rate study every six to eight years and makes recommendations to our Mayor and City Council based on this study.
 A Rate Advisory Committee, composed of community and business leaders, non-profit representatives, residential and commercial rate payers and other stakeholders, meets regularly for several months in a thorough and robust process guided by an independent firm that relies on best industry practices to inform these studies.